 Sanitizing user input is essential to prevent injection attacks, XSS, and other data-driven exploits.
 Preventive validation should be built into both client and server-side code.

-It is foundational to ensure that users are who they claim to be and can only access what they’re permitted to.
+Ensuring users are who they claim to be and that they can only access what they’re permitted to is foundational.
 Properly implemented auth controls are the first line of defense against privilege escalation.

 WAFs can block common attacks before they reach your application.
 While they’re not a substitute for secure code, they serve as a useful compensating and preventive measure, especially for legacy applications.